azitowolf/nozama-backend/readme.md

 * **Nozama version 1.0 6/19/15 by group McCarthy.**

 - This is the README file for the back end of the single page aplication "Nozama e-commerce" visible at: http://www..
-- The goal of the app is
+- The goal of the app is to create an e-commerce website where users can purchase items through Stripe
 - The API, the resourse feeding the data, is hosted on HEROKU at this address: https://

 * **Overview and Example usage**